WRFan/jailbreak10.3.3/README.md

 This may be useful, because if you convert Info.plist files in the WhatsApp folder to XML, it will refuse to run when unjailbroken.
 Weird.

-Also check "jlutil" when working with plists.
-Besides:
+Also check:

-	plistutil -i XXX -o XXX
+	plistutil -i IN_PLIST -o OUT_PLIST

 	plconvert IN_PLIST OUT_PLIST